kiboschool/programming1-word-frequency/README.md

 2. Write a function `report_frequency` that takes in a string of text and calls `word_frequency` to get the frequency of all the words in the text.
-It should then print the top ten most used words and their frequencies.
+It should print each word and its frequency.

 ## Starter Code